zebbra/data_aggregator/docs/api/json_api.md

-## Rest API
+## JSON Rest API

 ### Accessible Resources

-The Application exposes a REST API.
-Which gives the User Access to the following resources:
+The application exposes a REST API that gives the user access to the following resources:

 #### Datasets